-So yes, January 20th and the days that followed could easily be a season of grief, but it can also be a season where you and I refuse to give attention, time, or emotional bandwidth to a man who does not deserve it; a day where together we affirm the truth that America is already great, not because of him—but despite him.
+So yes, these could easily be a season of grief, but it can also be a season where you and I refuse to give attention, time, or emotional bandwidth to a man who does not deserve it; a time where together we affirm the truth that America is already great, not because of him—but despite him.

 We the people…